Equity Converted to Cash – Taking Equity Out of Your Home

 Type 2 Home Equity Line of Credit

 On the other hand, a home equity line of credit offers a revolving line of credit you can access in the future without filling out a new loan application.
-HELOC’s work more like credit cards without high interest rates.
-TurnedAway.ca specializes in connecting borrowers with lenders who focus more on the equity you have, and less on your credit score, credit history or income.
+HELOC’s work more like credit cards without high-interest rates.
+TurnedAway.ca specializes in connecting borrowers with lenders who focus more on the equity they have, and less on your credit score, credit history, or income.

 What Can You Use a Home Equity Loan For?